-Choosing the right extractor fan for your bathroom
+Choosing the right extractor fan

 Bathroom extractor fans are designed to improve indoor air quality, they work by reducing humidity levels to combat condensation, damp and mould problems.